LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 Use the Bots Status application to perform several migration-related tasks:

 * Migrate to Conversation Builder
-* Refresh the survey bot connector
+* Troubleshooting - Refresh the survey bot connector
-* Roll back to Bot Studio
+* Troubleshooting - Roll back to Bot Studio

 As you work in Bots Status, be aware of the following: